9-5/Zennit/README.md

 [License](#license)

 ## Screenshots

-[Add screenshots here]
+Include screenshots of your application here.

 ## Features

--   Browse Reddit posts and comments
+*   Browse Reddit posts and comments in a clean and user-friendly interface.
--   Add new subreddits
--   Remove subreddits
+*   Add and manage your favorite subreddits.
--   View posts sorted by different criteria (Hot, New, Top, Rising)
+*   View posts sorted by different criteria (Hot, New, Top, Rising).
--   User-friendly interface
+*   Mobile-first design for seamless browsing on any device.
+*   Content blocker detection to warn users about potential issues.
+*   Optionally save posts for later viewing (local only).
+*   Theme support
+*   Search Functionality

 ## Technologies Used

--   React
+*   React
--   Tailwind CSS
+*   Tailwind CSS
+*   Reddit API

 ## Installation

-To run Zennit locally, follow these steps:
+To run Zennit locally, simply open the `index.html` file in your web browser.

-1. Clone the repository: `git clone [repository_url]`
-2. Navigate to the project directory: `cd zennit`
-3. Open `index.html` in your web browser, or serve the files using a local web server.
-For example, using Python: `python -m http.server` from the project's root directory and navigating to `http://localhost:8000` in your browser.

 **You can optionally host the project on [GitHub Pages](https://pages.github.com/) as a static website.**